whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-26-Nature-Box-Subscription-June-2015-Coupon-Review.md

 <DL>
 <DT>Kung Pao Pretzels</DT>
 <DD>Net Wt.
 4 oz<DD>
 <p>Wow, these pretzels are amazing.
-I can never go back to plain pretzels after this.
-They taste exactly like kung pao flavor from the famous chinese dish, and since that's one of my husband's favorite dish, I have the urge to hide this from him and keep it to myself =P</p>
+I can never go back to plain pretzels again!
+They taste exactly like kung pao flavor from the famous chinese dish, and since that's one of my husband's favorite dish, I have the urge to hide this from him and keep it all to myself =P</p>
 </DL>

 <br>